Retraction in academic publishing

-In academic publishing, a retraction is a mechanism by which a published paper in an academic journal is flagged for being seriously flawed to the extent that their results and conclusions can no longer be relied upon.
-Retracted articles are not removed from the published literature but marked as retracted.
-In some cases it may be necessary to remove an article from publication, such as when the article is clearly defamatory, violates personal privacy, is the subject of a court order, or might pose a serious health risk to the general public.
+In academic publishing, a retraction is a mechanism by which the content of a paper published in an academic journal is disavowed so that its results and conclusions can no longer be relied upon.
+Retracted articles are not usually removed from the published literature but marked as retracted.
+In some rare cases a retracted article may be removed from publication, such as if it is defamatory, breaches copyright, violates personal privacy, is the subject of a court order, or might pose a health risk to the public.
+The purpose of retraction is to correct the literature and ensure its integrity, not to punish the authors.
+Detailed guideline on retraction have been published.
+Papers are typically retracted as seriously flawed and essentially incorrect, due to error or misdeeds, as distinct from small corrections to published articles.

 Although the majority of retractions in biomedical and life sciences are linked to scientific misconduct, they are often cited as evidence of the self-correcting nature of science.
 However, some scholars argue this view is misleading, describing it as a myth.
+A retraction may simply be due to a paper later being found to be in serious error, as in the historical case of Benjamin Wilson's 1756 paper, discussed below.

 Procedure

-A retraction may be initiated by the editors of a journal, or by the author(s) of the papers (or their institution).
+A retraction may be initiated by the editors of a journal, by the author(s) of the paper, or by their institution.
 Retractions are typically accompanied by a retraction notice written by the editors or authors explaining the reason for the retraction.
 Such notices may also include a note from the authors with apologies for the previous error and/or expressions of gratitude to persons who disclosed the error to the author.
-Retractions must not be confused with small corrections in published articles.

-There have been numerous examples of retracted scientific publications.
+There have been many cases of retraction of scientific publications.
 Retraction Watch provides updates on new retractions, and discusses general issues in relation to retractions.

 History

-An early example of a retraction in a scholarly, peer-reviewed publication can be traced to "A Retraction, by Mr. Benjamin Wilson, F.R.S. of his former Opinion, concerning the Explication of the Leyden Experiment," published in the Philosophical Transactions of the Royal Society on 24 June 1756.
-This is recognized as the earliest recorded retraction in scientific publishing.
-In it, Benjamin Wilson, a British painter and scientist, formally withdrew his previous explanation of the Leyden jar experiment, a foundational study in the field of electricity.
-He acknowledged that subsequent discoveries, particularly those by Benjamin Franklin, had shown his original interpretation to be incorrect.
+The earliest recorded retraction in a scholarly, peer-reviewed scientific publication is "A Retraction, by Mr. Benjamin Wilson, F.R.S. of his former Opinion, concerning the Explication of the Leyden Experiment," published in the Philosophical Transactions of the Royal Society on 24 June 1756.
+In it, Benjamin Wilson, a British painter and scientist, formally withdrew his previous explanation of the Leyden jar experiment, a foundational study in the field of electricity, on the grounds that subsequent discoveries, particularly those by Benjamin Franklin, had shown his original interpretation to be incorrect.